Find us +44 (0)113 2837100

 Content:

 This module will require familiarity with the current Statutory Framework for the Early Years Foundation Stage and the importance of health and safety in early years’ environments.
-The care of children from diverse backgrounds and their wellbeing will be addressed throughout the module.
-Studies will include:
+The care of children from diverse backgrounds and their mental health and wellbeing will be addressed throughout the module.
+Studies will include the following:

-• Creating environments to support health, hygiene, wellbeing and development
+- Creating enabling environments to support health, hygiene, wellbeing and development;

 Learning and Teaching Information: